-But as Behnken and Hurley settle into their time on the ISS and the work they are assigned to do, it’s easy to wonder what their life will be like there.
+As astronauts work on the International Space Station, it’s easy to wonder what their lives are like up there.
 How do astronauts do basic life activities on a floating space ship?
 How are their needs met?

 Here are answers to five questions about what “basic” life is like for astronauts on the ISS.